 Multiple devices are a way of life for many researchers and students.
-There are many options for "cloud" computing, which uses the Internet to store and transfer files or deliver software.
 This means that your various devices can be synchronized, or you can store your files in the cloud, and access them from any location with an Internet connection.
+Google Drive and Netfiles are better for things that need some level of security.

 - Google Drive